ArkenStorm/Archon/README.md

-# Shockwave
+# Archon
-A framework for Discord bots; final name pending
+A framework for Discord bots.
+Created by Taylor Whitlock